ci-ma/MTD-ThreatModeling-CPS/README.md

 Click [here](https://docs.microsoft.com/en-us/azure/security/develop/threat-modeling-tool-getting-started) to get started with the Threat Modeling Tool.

+### Status

+The template is still under development.

 ### Acknowledgment

 We would like to thank the following creators for the icon used in our template: